1970 Chevron B17 Formula B

 History

-More than a decade ago, the damaged Chevron frame was hanging on Greg Lapinksi’s wall in Portland, Oregon.
-Giles Greenfield discovered the hanging frame and bought it from Lapinski with the intent to restore the car to Formula B spec.
+The Chevron’s early history is currently unknown.
+What is known, according to the owner, is that more than a decade ago Giles Greenfield discovered a damaged Chevron frame hanging on his friend, Greg Lapinksi’s, wall in Portland, Oregon.
+Giles bought it from Lapinski with the intent to restore the car to Formula B spec.

 The project stalled with Greenfield until his friend and current owner purchased the frame from him.
 The frame did have a chassis number stamped into the frame at that time.
 It was B17/18/70.